APachecoDiSanti/udemy-docker-kubernetes/README.md

 # udemy-docker-kubernetes
-Working on the Udemy course "Docker &amp; Kubernetes: The Practical Guide [2023 Edition]"
+Working on the Udemy course "Docker & Kubernetes: The Practical Guide [2023 Edition]"

 # Cheatsheet